KaueSabinoSRV17/kauesabinosrv17/README.md

 - 👯 I’m looking to collaborate on: ElasticSearch, to increase my skills in Java and Insominia, to increase my NodeJS skills

-- 🤔 I’m looking for help with: ReactJS,
+- 🤔 I’m looking for help with: ReactJS, especially about the most approprieted types when using it with Typescript

 - 💬 Ask me about: My two cents about the future of front-end (Flutter hahahaha) and back-end (Mostly Cloud Providers) web development